 Once you have that covered, you need to fill the tank.
 This is a little trickier than substrates because everyday objects can be extremely toxic to fish.
 Please only use inert plastics or decorations made specifically for aquariums for your castles and skulls and pirate ships.

-Live plants: there are a lot of places to get cheap plants.
+There are a lot of places to get cheap plants.
 Most local aquarium clubs have “mini auctions” where items are auctioned off to benefit the club.
 You can pick up a bag of healthy, local plants for a few bucks.
 You can even ask the donator for tips on growing them.
-Other places for live plants are online forum such as aquariacentral.com and aquaticplantcentral.com and plantgeek.net/forum.
+Other places for live plants are online forums such as aquariacentral.com and aquaticplantcentral.com and plantgeek.net/forum.

 Okay, so we’ve got the tank looking good, time to add some fish, right?
 But we don’t want to pay the 200% markup pet stores slap on their fish.

-Petco and PetSmart: if they have clean, healthy stock and clean tanks, feel free to take advantage of their dollar sales.
+- Petco and PetSmart: If they have clean, healthy stock and clean tanks, feel free to take advantage of their dollar sales.
 Most of these fish are marked down to a dollar for a month’s time.
-Supplies can be limited, so find out when their fish shipment comes in and plan to go shopping two days afterwards (to let the store take the loss for a fish in poor condition from shipping).
-Most of the fish listed in Unpopular Beginner Fish are included in the dollar sales!
+Supplies can be limited, so find out when their fish shipment comes in and plan to go shopping two days afterward (to let the store take the loss for a fish in poor condition from shipping).

 Filters and Heaters